Staind (album)

-Staind is the seventh and the most recent studio album by American rock band Staind, released on September 13, 2011.
+Staind is the seventh studio album by American rock band Staind, released on September 13, 2011.
 It was released as a download, a standard CD and a limited deluxe digipak edition, which contains a DVD documenting the recording process of the album, plus two live bonus tracks (Live in Houston) for the European digipak release.
+It is the band's last album to be released from Atlantic Records.

-The album marks the return to the band's more aggressive heavier sound that was predominant on their first three albums.
-The album also returns the guitar solos of Staind's first album Tormented.
-It is the band's final studio album to feature the full original lineup, as drummer Jon Wysocki left the band after the recording sessions in May 2011.
+The album marks the return to the band's more aggressive heavier sound that was predominant on their first two albums.
+The album also brings back the guitar solos of Staind's first album Tormented.
 Rapper Snoop Dogg appears on the remix of the song "Wannabe", which appears as a Japanese bonus track.
+It is the band's last studio album to feature the full original lineup, as drummer Jon Wysocki left the band three days before the album was announced.
+It was also the band's last album for 12 years until the release of Confessions of the Fallen in 2023.

 Background and recording

 The making of Staind was a stressful experience for the group.
 As lead singer Aaron Lewis stated, "By the end of the first month we weren't even recording in the same places anymore."

-A number of factors created some dissension within the group during recording.
+A number of factors created some tension within the group during recording.
 Despite the deadline on the album's completion approaching, with the album less than half finished, Lewis continued to do solo gigs to promote his solo album Town Line much to the other band members' discontent.
 In addition Lewis' working relationship with drummer Jon Wysocki broke down completely.
 Wysocki's departure from the group was announced on their website in May 2011.

 Many songs were released before the album's official release date.
 The lead single, "Not Again", was made available as a streaming video on the band's official website on July 12, 2011.
 It was released to radio stations on July 19, 2011.
 "The Bottom" was released on the Transformers: Dark of the Moon soundtrack.
 Additionally, "Eyes Wide Open" was released on June 30, and the song "Paper Wings" was released on August 8.

 The official music video for "Not Again" premiered August 30, 2011.
 The single topped the Mainstream Rock Songs chart for seven non-consecutive weeks, and peaked at No. 4 on the Rock Songs chart and No. 14 on the Alternative Songs chart.
 The second single was confirmed as "Eyes Wide Open".
 "Something to Remind You", despite not being a single, peaked at No. 19 on the Bubbling Under Hot 100, due to digital downloads.
 It would be released as the fourth single later on.

 On September 15 Staind played a benefit concert for the September 11 victims and presented the new album.
 Eight of the ten total songs were performed, excluding "Take a Breath" and "Now".

+"Now" was featured in the video game NASCAR The Game: Inside Line as part of the soundtrack.